 Switching gears a bit, I know throwing a large-scale event like this requires a ton of organization and consideration.
 The transparent nature of OKRs makes them the perfect tool to help you keep what I assume will be a large number of team members and volunteers on track.
 Maybe consider an OKR along these lines:

 Thanks so much for writing in, Sasha.
-Knowing how deeply personal Pride is to our community, I think you made a great choice in looking to OKRs as a means to help you express it.
+Knowing how deeply important Pride is to the LGBTQ+ community, we’re honored you’re looking to OKRs as a means to help you express it.
 On behalf of What Matters, I hope this year’s Pride is everything you could ever wish for.
 Here’s to many more.

 Billy from the What Matters Team